Posted in Uncategorized

 Injuries suffered in a car accident can have a major negative impact on a person’s life.
 In Pennsylvania from 2015-2019, the number of reported crashes resulted in about 80,000 injuries each year.
 Many of these injuries are what are known as orthopedic injuries, which are injuries to the musculoskeletal system.
 These types of injuries can happen to very fragile parts of one’s body, and many times symptoms for orthopedic injuries do not show up right away after an accident, as it can take some time for the adrenaline from the accident to wear off and for an injured person to feel symptoms of an injury.
 Typical symptoms of orthopedic injuries are muscle swelling and tenderness, pain in the joints and bones, and the loss of normal movement in a specific area of the body.
 Unfortunately, Philadelphia has some of the worst rates of traffic-related accident statistics throughout Pennsylvania.
-Making it all the more imperative to work with a good Philadelphia car accident lawyer, like one you might find at KaplunMarx who can help when you have an orthopedic injury and want to pursue a claim.
+Making it all the more imperative to work with a good Philadelphia car accident lawyer.

 Types of Orthopedic Injuries